sapegin/washingcode-book/manuscript/book.md

 ## Declarative over imperative

-- Replace a big switch or group of conditions with maps / tables
+TODO: Replace a big switch or group of conditions with maps / tables

 ## Don’t waste energy (= save energy for important things)

+TODO

 …on things that don’t matter: